A Qualitative Analysis of Common Practices in Annotations: A Taxonomy and Design Space: Real-World Annotation Practices

 \subsection{Data Coding}

-The dataset of images was coded using a thematic coding process, starting with the themes (i.e., the five categories of annotations) identified in the taxonomy found in Study 1.
-Two co-authors independently coded all 2677 images in multiple iterations with frequent meetings involving all authors to discuss and update the themes.
-Ultimately, the two coders identified 1932 and 1877 images, respectively, where the chart types relevant to the study were present, and the annotation type was not classified as ``no annotation'', ``undetermined'' (i.e., ambiguous), or ``other'' (i.e., not a commonly practiced annotation type).
-When combining the results for both coders, a total of 1974 images were rated valid for the study.
+We employed a thematic coding process to analyze our dataset.
+The themes were based on five annotation types from a prior study~\cite{rahman2022qualitative}, in which visualization students annotated bar charts to answer high-level questions through specific low-level tasks~\cite{amarstasko}.
+This study led to a taxonomy of bar chart annotations, namely \textit{enclosures}, \textit{connectors}, \textit{text}, \textit{glyphs}, and \textit{color}, which we then used as initial themes in our coding process.
+Two coauthors independently coded all 2,677 images in multiple iterations with frequent meetings involving all authors to discuss and update the themes.
+Ultimately, the two coders identified 1,888 and 1,844 images, respectively, where the chart types relevant to the study were present, and the annotation type was not classified as ``no annotation'', ``undetermined'' (i.e., ambiguous), or ``other'' (i.e., not a commonly practiced annotation type).
 We evaluated the inter-rater reliability of our coding process using the Kappa statistic~\cite{mchugh2012interrater}.
 We compared the annotation types for the corresponding images between the raters and calculated the average Cohen's Kappa coefficient of 0.886, which indicated a very high agreement between the raters.
-Thus, we utilized the annotations from the first coder for analysis.
-Results from both coders are on osf$^1$.
+Thus, for data analysis, we utilized the annotations from the first coder.
+Supplementary materials provide the coding from both coders.